You are viewing a story from harrypotterfanfiction.com

 Bellatrix tensed and she said, in a menacing voice, "Do not call me that."

 He let her remark slip past with as little notice as possible, then inquired, "If we can't get back," a warning glance from Bellatrix, so he added, "On the very slight chance that we can't...do you think we could ever...possibly...make this time work?"

 "Kasica, let me make something very clear," Bellatrix pointed a finger at him so that it was inches from his face, "I loathe you, and if you cannot get us out of this, you're even more useless than I ever thought, and I will never make myself bear your presence as a husband.
 You're not worth that much to anyone."

-Jeremy swallowed the sting, and said, "I'll try to find a way."
+Jeremy swallowed the sting.
+Her words hurt more than she could ever imagine, "I'll try to find a way."

 He was supposed to be finding any clues as to how long ago had been the yesterday they'd actually experienced, but...wedding pictures were not the sort of thing he could just flip through...especially because in nearly every one of them, Bellatrix was holding his hand or arm, kissing him, or he was kissing her.
 If only that could be now...